Albert III, Duke of Saxe-Lauenburg: Personal rule

 Albert III and his brothers at first jointly ruled Saxe-Lauenburg, before they partitioned it into three parts, while the exclave Land of Hadeln remained a jointly ruled territory.
 Albert III then held Saxe-Ratzeburg until his death in 1308.
 His brother Eric I inherited part of Albert's lands, while Albert's widow, Margaret of Brandenburg-Salzwedel, retained the remainder.
 After her death, Eric I gained these lands as well.

 However, his other brother.
 John II, then claimed a part for himself.
 So in 1321 Eric passed Bergedorf (including Vierlande) on to John II, whose lands became known as Saxe-Bergedorf-Mölln while Eric's became known as Saxe-Ratzeburg-Lauenburg.

 Marriage and issue

-In 1302 Albert III married Margaret of Brandenburg, and they had two children:
+In 1302 Albert III married Margaret of Brandenburg.
+They did not have any children.